veljkoRad/AI-Project/documentation/NextJs.md

     * Server Load- More (server fetches data each time)
     * Content Updates- Immediately via API fetch

+* **SSR** When user enters site: JavaScript is executed on the server before sending rendered HTML, leading to a faster initial display of content.

 * Good for  content rich apps where SEO is important.
 * WHen page loads first then we use SSG and SSR,after when we change routes pages doesn't refresh because of React using CSR

-    * **SSR** When user enters site: JavaScript is executed on the server before sending rendered HTML, leading to a faster initial display of content.
-    * **CSR**(client side rendering) there is much slower CSR(client side rendering) for first load.
-Server sends mninimal HTML than executing JS code , than render that in Browser.This is slower method
-    * **SSG**  HTML is pre-built at build time and served as static files.

 ## 3. API Routes
 * I use it to hadle requests and manage data.